What are the major goals of the program?

 No, we do not teach the technical skills required to go into law enforcement or fire services or emergency medical services.
 In addition to the theoretical frameworks which have shaped today’s public safety systems, students learn about how ethics, communication, and professionalism must be used throughout all areas of public service.

 When do the classes meet?

 Because the program is entirely online, courses are self-paced and students do not meet in a traditional classroom setting.
 Students will, however, be able to stay connected to their peers and instructors.

 If I have completed an associate’s degree prior to enrolling at Mercer, can I take all of my courses online?

-Through the Public Safety +2 option, and with careful advisement, students may complete all of their remaining coursework online.
+With careful advisement, students may complete all of their remaining coursework online.
 The online classes are taught by the same faculty that students find in our traditional classroom settings.

 Are there internships required?

 At the undergraduate level, students without any experience in the field of public safety are required to complete an internship in order to graduate.
 For those students who have 2 or more years of professional experience, the internship is not required but can still be taken or another CRJS/PSFT course is taken in place of the internship.